jtdaugherty/brick/docs/guide.rst

 to initialize all of the form fields.
-Each form field will use the lens provided to extract the initial value from the ``UserInfo`` record, convert it into an appropriate state type for the field in question, and later validate that state and convert it back into the approprate type for storage in ``UserInfo``.
+Each form field will use the lens provided to extract the initial value from the ``UserInfo`` record, convert it into an appropriate state type for the field in question, and later validate that state and convert it back into the appropriate type for storage in ``UserInfo``.

 The form value itself -- of type ``Form`` -- must be stored in your